Introduction

 Drag-and-copy

-to drag-and-copy notes in the piano roll, clips in the pattern roll, key/time signatures and annotations at the timeline:
+Hold Shift to drag-and-copy notes in the piano roll, clips in the pattern roll, key/time signatures, annotations or automation events:

 Pen tool

-or any modifier key to change the behavior of the pen tool when adding notes.
-By default, the newly added note is edited in the transpose-and-resize mode.
-Alternatively, it’s the drag mode, more familiar:
+Also hold Shift or any modifier key to change the behavior of the pen tool when adding notes.
+By default, the newly added note is edited in transpose-and-resize mode.
+Alternatively, there is the drag mode, which is more familiar:

 UI flags

 A couple of display options are available to provide a visual cue.
-They are toggled either in the navigation panel, or via hotkeys (G
+They can be toggled using the navigation panel or hotkeys (G and H by default).

-The first one is for displaying the note name guides:
+The G hotkey toggles the note name guides:

-Another one highlights the in-scale keys of the key signatures that are added to the timeline.
-If you prefer C Major coloring in the piano roll, just turn it off:
+Another flag highlights the in-scale keys of the key signatures that have been added to the timeline.
+If you prefer C Major coloring in the piano roll, turn it off:

-When in compact mode, it is stretched to fit all project:
+When in compact mode, the mini-map is stretched to fit all project:

-Tip: when in full mode, the mini-map allows to draw a region to zoom at:
+When in full mode, the mini-map allows you to draw a region to zoom in on:

 Chord tool

-It can be dragged around by the center node — kinda helpful if you clicked the wrong row or position.
+It can be dragged around by the center node, which is helpful if you clicked the wrong row or position.

-Since it depends on the harmonic context, it will do nothing when placed on the out-of-scale note (the grey row).
-It might be a good idea to make sure the scales highlighting is enabled to avoid confusion.
+Since it depends on the harmonic context, it will do nothing when placed on an out-of-scale note (darker rows).
+To avoid confusion, make sure the scales highlighting option is enabled.

 Knife tool

-In my workflow, I’m often adding new tracks with a knife tool: even though there’s a normal way to add an empty track via project menu, or duplicate a track, I often end up having added some sketches in different places of a single sequence, and then, after switching to the pattern mode I see that they represent different parts, and can be cut into different tracks:
+In my workflow, I’m often adding new tracks with a knife tool: even though there’s a normal way to add an empty track via project menu, or duplicate a track, I often end up having added some sketches in different places of a single sequence, and then seeing that they represent different parts, and can be cut into different tracks after switching to the pattern mode:

 Merging tracks

-Knife tool has an alternative mode: use right-click-&-drag (or long-tap-&-drag on mobile platforms) to merge one clip with another:
+Knife tool has an alternative mode: use right-click and drag (or long-tap and drag on mobile platforms) to merge one clip with another:

 Clips and track grouping

-So, the segments on one row might be either different tracks, or they also might be several instances (or “clips”) of the same track.
+So, the segments on one row could be either different tracks or multiple instances (or “clips”) of the same track.
 Instances always share the same notes, and have the same name and color, but they can be slightly modified: have different position, key shift or volume multiplier, which is mainly meant for prototyping:

-Note that when you select an item in the pattern roll, all its instances are highlighted with a dashed header: this helps to tell where are the “instances”, and where are other tracks of the same name or color on the same row.
-A quick way to convert an instance to a unique track is F6
+When you select an item in the pattern roll, all of its instances are highlighted with a dashed header: this helps distinguish between “instances” and other tracks with the same name or color on the same row.
+The F6 hotkey is a quick way to convert an instance to a unique track.

-Track grouping also affects MIDI export: all segments on one row will be exported as one track in the resulting MIDI file.
+Track grouping also affects MIDI export: all segments on a single row are exported as a single track in the resulting MIDI file.

 Refactoring

-This page describes several refactoring options, available via selection menu and hotkeys:
+This page describes various refactoring options, available via selection menus and hotkeys:

 Melodic inversion